Promoting Food Allergy Awareness and Education

 How did you get your internship?

 I secured my internship through a proactive approach by navigating the Internship Opportunity Hub resource for Public & Applied Humanities students.
-Aware of the significance of gaining hands-on experience, I diligently scoured the available postings and stumbled upon a promising opportunity for a fall 2023 internship with a focus on public health.
+Aware of the significance of gaining hands-on experience, I diligently scoured the available postings and stumbled upon a promising opportunity for an internship with a focus on public health.
 Intrigued by the alignment of the position with my academic and professional aspirations, I promptly applied by submitting a tailored resume and cover letter, emphasizing my passion for public health initiatives and relevant skills.

 Why did you choose this internship?